psthomas/psthomas.github.io/_posts/2017-12-02-risk-return.md

 It's interesting to see some common patterns emerge across these different domains and datasets.

 * First, the impact distributions make it clear that some interventions are much better than others.
 As a result, it makes sense to spend a lot of time searching for good opportunities.
-* Second, interventions with a high downside risk tend to have lower impacts.
+* Second, interventions with a high downside risk tend to have lower expected impacts.
 Even though high impact interventions are more uncertain, they dip below the mean less often or to a lesser extent.
+This is actually a good thing because it means there isn't a huge downside to pursuing the high impact opportunities, at least in this dataset.
-* Third, there do seem to be returns to uncertainty, so a large error bound on a cost effectiveness estimate shouldn't be disqualifying on it's own.
+* Third, there do seem to be returns to risk (uncertainty), so a large error bound on a cost effectiveness estimate shouldn't be disqualifying on it's own.

 Whether or not there are returns to risk, then, depends on your definition of risk.
-Using the definitions from the introduction, it makes more sense to say there are returns to uncertainty.
+Using the definitions from the introduction, there do seem to be returns to risk (uncertainty).
 In other words, uncertainty is something you might have to learn to live with if you want to have a big effect on the world.

 ## References